-Even most doctors who are moms aren't able to meet the breastfeeding guidelines—due to a lack of on-the-job accommodations.
-On, National Doctors' Day, let's speak up in support of physicians who need schedule flexibility and private spaces to pump.
+Doctors who are moms aren't able to meet the breastfeeding guidelines—due to a lack of on-the-job accommodations.
+All working mothers, from baristas to teachers to physicians need schedule flexibility and private spaces to pump.

-It’s National Doctors’ Day!
-We totally get behind a day to celebrate professionals who spend their lives helping make the world a healthier place.
+We love professionals who spend their lives making the world a healthier place.
 And we know that, underneath those white coats, doctors are people, just like us.
-Yet it’s still a little surprising to learn that most physicians who are moms falling short of the breastfeeding recommendations to breastfeed for the first year or longer.
+Yet it’s still surprising to learn that most physicians who are moms fall short of the breastfeeding recommendations to breastfeed for the first year or longer.
 These breastfeeding recommendations are set by doctors, and the World Health Organization, to make the world a healthier place (because: breastfeeding provides a whole host of benefits for both babies and mothers!).

 - Only about 42 percent breastfeed for at least a year

 - Only 28 percent were able to breastfeed for as long as they wanted to